bishaldhimal4444/aws-ec2-scheduling-auto-start-stop/README.md

 53. Next -> In Alarm -> choose SNS topic: ec2-scheduler-alerts \
 54. Alarm name: ec2-scheduler-lambda-errors -> Create Alarm
 > [!NOTE]
-> What this gives you
-> If Lambda fails at 8 AM (permissions error, timeout, API throttle), you receive an email within 1-2 minutes.
+> What this gives you? : If Lambda fails at 8 AM (permissions error, timeout, API throttle), you receive an email within 1-2 minutes.
 Without this, instances stay in the wrong state all day with zero visibility.

 #####  6.3  Dead Letter Queue (DLQ)